kubedb/docs/docs/guides/zookeeper/concepts/zookeeper.md

 ZooKeeper managed by KubeDB can be monitored with builtin-Prometheus and Prometheus operator out-of-the-box.

-### spec.configSecret
+### spec.configuration
+`spec.configuration` is an optional field that specifies custom configuration for Zookeeper cluster.
+It has the following fields:

-`spec.configSecret` is an optional field that allows users to provide custom configuration for ZooKeeper.
-This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-So you can use any Kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc.
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the Zookeeper object.
+  - ```yaml
+          configuration:
+            inline:
+              zoo.cfg: |
+                maxClientCnxns=90
+    ```
+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for Zookeeper cluster.

 ### spec.enableSSL